inblockio/web3privacy/README.md

 ```

 This should install the four packages:

-`express` privdes backend functionality to mimic decentralised file storag (our demo is a proof of conecpt and we didn't have time to implement d storage)
+* `express` privdes backend functionality to mimic decentralised file storag (our demo is a proof of conecpt and we didn't have time to implement d storage)
-`site` is a React frontend - running `yarn start` from the `wallet-encrypt` folder will run this package's start script and serve the react on [localhost:8000](localhost:8000).
+* `site` is a React frontend - running `yarn start` from the `wallet-encrypt` folder will run this package's start script and serve the react on [localhost:8000](localhost:8000).

 You also have the opportuniy to `cd site` and `yarn build`.
 The express erver will then serve the React on  [localhost:3000](localhost:3000) instead.
-Hopefully we will deploy this version by sumbission time
+Hopefully we will deploy this version by sumbission time.
-`snap` runs a port for a Metamaks snap which holds the secret keys.
+* `snap` runs a port for a Metamaks snap which holds the secret keys.
 The React frontend interatcs with the snap through the snap's JSON-RPC on port 8080.
-`contracts` contains the publick key registration contract deployment code.
+* `contracts` contains the publick key registration contract deployment code.
 See that packages [README](./wallet-encrypt/contracts/README).

 The three servers will run when you run `yarn install` from the `wallet-encrypt` repo.

 ##### HTML frontend instructions: